Oil prices climb on hopes for economic recovery

-NEW YORK (Reuters) - Oil prices edged higher on Monday as European economic reopenings and rising U.S. demand helped offset weakness earlier in the session due to surging coronavirus cases in Asia and underwhelming Chinese manufacturing data.
+NEW YORK (Reuters) - Oil prices edged higher on Monday, lifted by European economic reopenings and rising U.S. demand after prices fell earlier due to surging coronavirus cases in Asia and underwhelming Chinese manufacturing data.

-The British economy reopened on Monday, giving 65 million people a measure of freedom after a four-month COVID-19 lockdown.
+The British economy reopened, giving 65 million people a measure of freedom after a four-month COVID-19 lockdown.

-With accelerating vaccination rates, France and Spain have relaxed COVID-related restrictions, and Portugal and the Netherlands on Saturday eased travel restrictions as the holiday season approaches.
+With accelerating vaccination rates, France and Spain have relaxed COVID-related restrictions, and on Saturday Portugal and the Netherlands eased travel restrictions.

-The promise of economic growth has supported oil prices in recent weeks, although the pace of inflation has kept many investors concerned about the possible rise of interest rates and fall of consumer spending.
+The promise of economic growth has supported oil prices in recent weeks, although the pace of inflation has kept many investors concerned that interest rates could rise, which could hit consumer spending.

 “The news is not all negative on the demand front as the U.S. saw air travel jump on Sunday to 1.8 million people, the highest total since March 2020,” said Edward Moya, senior market analyst at OANDA.

-United Airlines also announced they will add 400 daily flights to July for European destinations, Moya noted.
+United Airlines announced it will add 400 daily flights to July for European destinations, Moya noted.

-Worries about the spread of the coronavirus variant first detected in India are also making investors cautious.

-Some Indian states said on Sunday they would extend lockdowns to help contain the pandemic, which has killed more than 270,000 people in the country.
+Investors remained worried about the coronavirus variant first detected in India.
+Some Indian states said on Sunday they would extend lockdowns to fight the pandemic, which has killed more than 270,000 people there.

 Domestic sales of gasoline and diesel by Indian state refiners plunged by a fifth in the first half of May from a month earlier.

-Singapore is preparing to close schools this week and Japan has declared a state of emergency in three more prefectures to contain outbreaks.
+Singapore is preparing to close schools this week and Japan has declared a state of emergency in three more prefectures.

 “The market is seemingly trapped between observing encouraging improvements in demand in the United States and Europe, and the sluggishness in consumption due to the persistence of COVID-19 in Asia,” StoneX analyst Kevin Solomon said.